aiidateam/AEP/006_efficient_object_store_for_repository/readme.md

 #### Further design choices

-- Each given object will get a random UUID as a key (its generation cost is negligible, about 4 microseconds per UUID).
-  It's up to the caller to track this into a filename or a folder structure.
-  The UUID is generated by the implementation and cannot be passed from the outside.
-  This guarantees random distribution of objects in packs, and avoids to have to check for objects already existing (that can be very expensive).
+- The key of an object will be its hash.
+For each container, one can decide which hash algorithm to use; the default one is `sha256` that offers a good compromise between speed and avoiding risk of collisions.
+Once an object is stored, it's the responsibility of the `disk-objectstore` library to return the hash of the object that was just stored.

+- Using a hash means that we automatically get deduplication of content: if an object is asked to be written, once the stream is received, if the library detects that the object is already present, it will still return the hash key but not store it twice.
+So, from the point of view of the end application (AiiDA), it does not need to know that deduplication is performed: it just has to send a sequence of bytes, and store the corresponding hash key returned by the library

+- The hashing library can be decided for each container and is configurable; however, for performance reasons, in AiiDA it will be better to decide and stick to one only algorithm: this will allow to compare e.g. two different repositories (e.g. when sharing data and/or syncing) and establish if data already exists by just comparing the hashes.
+If different hash algorithms are instead used by the two containers, one needs to do a full data transfer of the whole container, to discover if new data needs to be transfered or not.

 - Pack naming and strategy is not determined by the user.
 Anyway it would be difficult to provide easy options to the user to customize the behavior, while implementing a packing strategy that is efficient.
-Moreover, with the current packing strategy, it is immediate to know in which pack to check without having to keep also an index of the packs (this, however, would be possible to implement in case we want to extend the behavior, since anyway we have an index file).
+Which object is in which pack is tracked in the SQLite database.
   But at the moment it does not seem necessary.
-Possible future changes of the internal packing format should not affect the users of the library, since users only ask to get an object by UUID, and in general they do not need to know if they are getting a loose object, a packed object, from which pack, ...
+Possible future changes of the internal packing format should not affect the users of the library, since users only ask to get an object by hash key, and in general they do not need to know if they are getting a loose object, a packed object, from which pack, ...

-- For each object, the SQLite database contains the following fields, that can be considered to be the "metadata" of the packed object: its key (`uuid`), the `offset` (starting position of the bytestream in the pack file), the `length` (number of bytes to read), a boolean `compressed` flag, meaning if the bytestream has been zlib-compressed, and the `size` of the actual data (equal to `length` if `compressed` is false, otherwise the size of the uncompressed stream, useful for statistics for instance, or to inform the reader beforehand of how much data will be returned, before it starts reading, so the reader can decide to store in RAM the whole object or to process it in a streaming way).
+- For each object, the SQLite database contains the following fields, that can be considered to be the "metadata" of the packed object: its key (`hashkey`), the `offset` (starting position of the bytestream in the pack file), the `length` (number of bytes to read), a boolean `compressed` flag, meaning if the bytestream has been zlib-compressed, and the `size` of the actual data (equal to `length` if `compressed` is false, otherwise the size of the uncompressed stream, useful for statistics for instance, or to inform the reader beforehand of how much data will be returned, before it starts reading, so the reader can decide to store in RAM the whole object or to process it in a streaming way).
+In addition, it tracks the number of the pack in which the object is stored.

-- A single index file is used.
-Having one pack index per file, while reducing a bit the size of the index (one could skip storing the first part of the UUID, determined by the pack naming) turns out not to be very effective.
-Either one would keep all indexes open (but then one quickly hits the maximum number of open files, that e.g. on Mac OS is of the order of ~256), or open the index, at every request, that risks to be quite inefficient (not only to open, but also to load the DB, perform the query, return the results, and close again the file).
-Also for bulk requests, anyway, this would prevent making very few DB requests (unless you keep all files open, that again is not feasible).

 - We decided to use SQLite because of the following reasons:
   - it's a database, so it's efficient in searching for the metadata